-PIERRE BELIVEAU Québec, Canada Director since October 2024 Independent Common Shares: Options: Attendance at meetings: Board: Audit: 2,000 25,000 2/2 1/1 CHAIR OF AUDIT AND RISK MANAGEMENT COMMITTEE Mr. Béliveau brings over 35 years' business leadership experience, built over a career which has included corporate and operational senior finance roles with publicly traded mining companies operating internationally.
+Québec, Canada Director since October 2024 Independent

+Common Shares: 2,000 Options: 25,000

+Board: 2/2 Audit: 1/1

+CHAIR OF AUDIT AND RISK MANAGEMENT COMMITTEE

+Mr. Béliveau brings over 35 years' business leadership experience, built over a career which has included corporate and operational senior finance roles with publicly traded mining companies operating internationally.
 At IAMGOLD, he helped start up two gold mines in challenging jurisdictions in West Africa and Latin America, oversaw the company's financial reporting process and teams, and implemented a governance department.
 His IAMGOLD career is enriched by over 10 years of expatriate assignments in West Africa and a three-year mandate in Suriname.
 A passionate advocate of operational efficiency, Pierre has transformed projects and operations through his leadership of ERP system implementation and Lean Six Sigma certification.

-Note Mr. Béliveau began his career at PWC (formerly PW) where he also worked with clients in the mining industry.
+Mr. Béliveau began his career at PWC (formerly PW) where he also worked with clients in the mining industry.
 He holds a B.A.A. in accounting from Université du Québec à Montreal, and has been a member of the Order of Chartered Professional Accountants of Québec since 1988.